The Real Deal (Agents of S.H.I.E.L.D.): Plot

 After the three monoliths in the Lighthouse were destroyed in an explosion, S.H.I.E.L.D. discovers that it provoked a space-time rift that leads to a dimension that causes the worst fears of everyone that enters there to be manifested as illusions, and that it might spread uncontrollably if the rift isn't closed.
-Fitz then reveals that he may create a machine that may close the rift, but someone must sacrifice themselves in order to activate, as it only works if it is close to the rift.
-In spite of the danger of either being stuck in another dimension or being killed, Coulson offers himself to activate it.
-While Fitz, Daisy, and May try to convince him otherwise, Coulson suddenly faints.
+Leo Fitz then reveals that he might be able to create a machine that may close the rift, but someone must sacrifice themselves in order to activate, as it only works if it is close to the rift.
+In spite of the danger of either being stuck in another dimension or being killed, Phil Coulson offers himself to activate it.
+While Fitz, Daisy Johnson, and Melinda May try to convince him otherwise, Coulson suddenly faints.

-After Simmons analyses Coulson, she reveals that he is dying due to an unknown disease, which May realizes is due to Coulson's deal with the Ghost Rider, which devastates the team, including Daisy.
-Coulson then comforts Daisy, whom he wants to direct S.H.I.E.L.D. after his death.
-Upon stopping an illusion of a LMD replica of Simmons from killing Yo-Yo, Fitz realizes how quickly the rift is expanding, forcing him to work quickly on the machine.
+After Jemma Simmons analyses Coulson, she reveals that he is dying due to an unknown disease, which May realizes is due to Coulson's deal with the Ghost Rider, which devastates the team, including Johnson.
+Coulson then comforts Johnson, whom he wants to direct S.H.I.E.L.D. after his death.
+Upon stopping an illusion of a Life Model Decoy (LMD) replica of Simmons from killing Elena "Yo-Yo" Rodriguez, Fitz realizes how quickly the rift is expanding, forcing him to work quickly on the machine.
 Coulson goes to the lower levels with the machine, where the rift is located.
 Upon reaching the rift, he is confronted by an illusion of Mike Peterson, who claims that everything Coulson experienced since the creation of the team was simply a hallucination, and that he is still being healed after being killed by Loki.
-Coulson is unswayed, however, to which the illusion tries to forcibly take him to the rift, before being destroyed by the real Deathlok, who has been contacted by Deke, along with many other S.H.I.E.L.D. agents.
+Coulson is unswayed, however, to which the illusion tries to forcibly take him to the rift, before being destroyed by the real Deathlok, who has been contacted by Deke Shaw, along with many other S.H.I.E.L.D. agents.
 Peterson then helps Coulson close the rift, though Fitz warns that it may not be able to permanently close it.

 In the aftermath, Coulson marries Fitz and Simmons, with the team looking on happily.
-During the wedding, Deke reveals to Deathlok that he got Simmons' ring, which he says is similar to his grandmother's.
-Meanwhile, General Hale, who has been tracking down Deke and Daisy, runs a test with Deke's DNA to see if he has any relatives, with the DNA revealing that Deke is Fitz and Simmons' future grandchild.
+During the wedding, Shaw reveals to Deathlok that he got Simmons' ring, which he says is similar to his grandmother's.
+Meanwhile, General Hale, who has been tracking down Shaw and Johnson, runs a test with Shaw's DNA to see if he has any relatives, with the DNA revealing that Shaw is Fitz and Simmons' future grandchild.